 Where did you wake up in this world?

-These are the meanings, the signs I explored.
+These are the meanings, the signs and the science I explored.

 Feel your words grow thick, the synchronistic clues

 feel the golden chills for the beautiful and true

 visit our time

 Minds from all times